ebeninca/fip16/README.md

 load tournament mode and select saudi arabia.
 ```

-***** Test check schedule conflicts - LigaMX / Real Madrid / Flamengo
-- Change dates on "Brasileirao" in december to avoid FIFA CWC date conflict
-- Add more dates to Liga MX in december to avoid FIFA CWC date conflict

 ***** Enable World Cup in 2022 - Asian qualifying not been used, New Zealand qualifying through CONCACAF Gold Cup.
 - Define a final game for Gold Cup

-***** Try to simplify the setup stages to leave some free compobjs to be used for new competitions or expand existing competitions (maybe this is causing long term crashings)
+***** Try to simplify the setup stages (maybe this is causing long term crashings) to leave some free compobjs to be used for new competitions or expand existing competitions
 - Expand CONCACAF CHAMPIONS League to 16 teams
-- Libertadores with 32 teams
+- Libertadores with 32 teams (there's enough south american teams in Rest of the world for it)